josipglavas/Spaceships/README.md

   WebGL Limitations: Unfortunately, this project cannot be hosted online due to limitations imposed by WebGL.
 However, it remains accessible for local play and testing.

-My Interactive Game System is a labor of passion and creativity, continually evolving as it nears completion.
+My Interactive Spaceships game is made with passion, continually evolving as it nears completion.
 It offers a rich blend of programming concepts and a multiplayer experience that aims to captivate players in a dynamic virtual world.